RECOGNIZING

 On this page, we outline five core categories of abuse and misconduct:

-Emotional Misconduct, Physical Misconduct, Bullying, Harassment, and Hazing.
+Emotional Misconduct, Physical Misconduct, Bullying Behavior, Harassment, and Hazing.

 In each category, we define and introduce each type of abuse and misconduct and how it can appear in a sport setting.

-Interactions may first meet the criteria of one form of misconduct (such as Physical Misconduct) and evolve to also meet the criteria of others (such as Bullying).
+- Interactions may first meet the criteria of one form of misconduct (such as Physical Misconduct) and evolve to also meet the criteria of others (such as Bullying Behavior).

-- Verbal acts: repeated and excessive verbal attacks for no productive reason, such as name-calling, body-shaming, or ridiculing someone for reasons not related to performance
+- Verbal acts: repeated and excessive verbal attacks, such as name-calling, body-shaming, or ridiculing someone

 - Physical acts: being repeatedly or severely physically aggressive, such as throwing equipment at someone or punching walls near them